 Preamble:

-Whereas, MIC2 is operating the second mobile network for the account and for the benefit of the Republic of Lebanon, and is in need to purchase a Document Management System (DMS) Solution with its related software, licenses, installation, integration, implementation, configuration, data and current processes migration, training, maintenance and support services (Hereinafter altogether referred to as the “Solution and Services”), in order to replace MIC2’s existing Laserfiche document management system while maintaining the business continuity at MIC2.
+Whereas, MIC2 is operating the second mobile network for the account and for the benefit of the Republic of Lebanon, and is in need to purchase a Document Management System (DMS) Solution with its related software, licenses, installation, integration, implementation, configuration, data migration and current processes migration annexed hereto as Schedule (2), training, maintenance and support services (Hereinafter altogether referred to as the “Solution and Services”), in order to replace MIC2’s existing Laserfiche document management system while maintaining the business continuity at MIC2.

 To this effect MIC2 has announced for a Request for Proposal to select the best supplier to supply and provide the Solution and Services, whereas at the outcome of the abovementioned Request for Proposal, Supplier (……………………….) was selected to supply and provide MIC2 by the Solution and Services, as detailed in specifications and prices within the submitted Proposal(s) by the Supplier to MIC2 as a response to the RFP upon which the Supplier was selected as the winner; and according to the terms and conditions of this Contract of Adherence including its Service Level Agreement annexed hereto as Schedule (1), and to the terms and conditions of the RFP General Document and its Appendices issued by MIC2 at the time of the RFP;